ssec-jhu/evolver-ng/docs/source/installation.rst

 Configuration
 ~~~~~~~~~~~~~

-The evolver server needs to be configured with the hardware drivers that are
+The eVOLVER server needs to be configured with the hardware drivers that are
 available on the system.
 This can be done either by creating or obtaining the
 appropriate configuration file prior to server start.
 Alternatively the API/UI
 can be used to update the configuration for a server that is already online.